quiris11/epubQTools/README.md

                         -p)
   -e, --epub            fix and hyphenate original epub files to _moh.epub
                         files
-  -r, --resetmargins    reset CSS margins for body, html and @page in
+  -s, --skiphyphenate   do not hyphenate book (only with -e) -r, --resetmargins    reset CSS margins for body, html and @page in
                         _moh.epub files (only with -e) -c, --findcover       force find cover (risky) (only with -e)